Key Takeaways

 Yes.
 You must continue to meet the work search requirements throughout the appeals process.
 Failure to document your job search activities can create additional eligibility issues even if you win the underlying appeal.

-Unemployment disputes can determine whether you pay bills for the next few months or whether your company absorbs costs for a claim that shouldn't have been approved.
-Either way, the stakes are real and the deadlines are unforgiving.
-At Addison Law, we represent both employees and employers in unemployment matters and understand how to present a winning case at OESC hearings.
+Unemployment disputes can determine whether you pay bills for the next few months or whether your company absorbs costs for a claim that should be contested.
+Either way, the stakes are real and the deadlines are short.
+Addison Law Firm represents both employees and employers in unemployment matters and understands how to present evidence at OESC hearings.
 Contact us before the deadline passes.

 Unemployment Claim Dispute?

-Whether you're an employee denied benefits or an employer fighting an unjustified claim, we can present a winning case at OESC hearings.
+Whether you're an employee denied benefits or an employer contesting a claim, we can prepare the evidence and hearing strategy.